Georgia Tort Law

 Over $100 Million Won.

 Georgia tort laws are complex and could directly impact the outcome of a civil action.
 The Champion Firm has a reputation for securing impressive results and much-needed compensation for victims across Metro Atlanta.
 We provide the highest level of service and are available by phone, text, or chat.
 We don't charge a fee unless we win.

 What is Georgia Tort Law?

-Any civil claim involving a physical, emotional, or financial loss caused by negligence or wrongful acts is a tort claim.
+A tort is any civil claim involving a physical, emotional, or financial loss caused by negligence or wrongful acts.
 Examples of tort claims include:

 - Motor vehicle accidents